Workplace impact of artificial intelligence: Risk management

+Employment

+Certain digital technologies are predicted to result in job losses.
+Starting in the 2020s, the adoption of modern robotics has led to net employment growth.
+However, many businesses anticipate that automation, or employing robots would result in job losses in the future.
+This is especially true for companies in Central and Eastern Europe.
+Other digital technologies, such as platforms or big data, are projected to have a more neutral impact on employment.
+A large number of tech workers have been laid off starting in 2023; many such job cuts have been attributed to artificial intelligence.
+An August 2026 report by the Stanford Digital Economy Lab stated that there was no evidence of widespread, economy-wide job displacement due to AI, but found that workers aged 22 to 25 in AI-exposed occupations had an employment level 19% lower than those in fields less exposed to AI.

 Standards and regulation

 As of 2019, ISO was developing a standard on the use of metrics and dashboards, information displays presenting company metrics for managers, in workplaces.
 The standard is planned to include guidelines for both gathering data and displaying it in a viewable and useful manner.

 In the European Union, the General Data Protection Regulation, while oriented towards consumer data, is also relevant for workplace data collection.
 Data subjects, including workers, have "the right not to be subject to a decision based solely on automated processing".
 Other relevant EU directives include the Machinery Directive (2006/42/EC), the Radio Equipment Directive (2014/53/EU), and the General Product Safety Directive (2001/95/EC).